csi-lk/csi.lk/src/pages/articles/ui-functional-testing-journey.md

 * No cross browser support yet
 * You have to be very specific when writing your Cukes (Given / When / Then)

-We have since converted our Frontend Functional Testing process to Cypress, which surprisingly only took a few days and in the process made me fall in love with their toolchain.
+We have since converted our Front end Functional Testing process to Cypress, which surprisingly only took a few days and in the process made me fall in love with their toolchain.

 I hope this article helps with your decision process on what testing tool to use.